Introduction to 3D¶

 When dealing with multiple cameras, the following rules are enforced for each viewport:

-There is no limitation on the number of lights, nor of types of lights, in Godot.
-As many as desired can be added (as long as performance allows).
+Godot has a limit of up to 8 lights per mesh.
+Aside from that, there is no limitation on the number of lights, nor of types of lights, in Godot.
+As many as desired can be added, as long as performance allows, and no more than 8 lights shine on a single mesh.